 At The New York Times/About.com, she was writer, blogger, editor and digital content manager for eight years, ending in 2013.
 At The New York Times/About.com, she penned nearly 2,500 articles, and was often linked to by a myriad of top press including the Wall Street Journal, New York Times, Washington Post, The Economist, CNN, The Atlantic Wire, Google News, Daily Beast, Huffington Post, and Wikipedia.

 Deborah was publicly elected in 2011, 2009 and 2007 to serve two-year terms as delegate to the California Democratic Convention, where she was a member of the Labor, Women’s, and Progressive caucuses.

-Deborah, a native of greater Los Angeles, is married to Ron, the mother of three, stepmother of one, mother-in-law to two, grandmother to two precious school-aged kids, and doting mom of an adorable dachshund.
+Deborah, a native of greater Los Angeles, is married to Ron, the mother of three, stepmother of one, mother-in-law to two, grandmother of two, sister, aunt, and doting mom of an adorable dachshund.
 Her addictions include reading, cooking, and watching baseball.